 Additionally, home loan interest rates are said to be at a record low, having come down to almost 7% – a very rare phenomenon.
 So if a new home is one of your financial goals as a young professional and you have a secure job, you could avail of a home loan at a reasonable rate of interest.

 Even more important than pouring in more funds into investments is to remember your current investments.
-In an uncertain and volatile financial market, it is easy to panic and expects the worst.
+In an uncertain and volatile financial market, it is easy to panic and expect the worst.
 But even if you are new to investments, the first rule of investing is to not panic over market volatility.

-Additionally, don’t make spur of the moment, impulsive decisions, and withdraw from funds.
+Additionally, don’t make spur-of-the-moment, impulsive decisions, and withdraw from funds.
 Do not discontinue your current investments because of a reduction in pay.
 It might be better to cut down on costs than to cut down on investments.

 Your monthly SIPs and recurring deposits will allow you to remain disciplined while investing.
 Finally, keep a calm head, talk to a financial advisor in case you have doubts, and keep an open mind while investing.